K–12 Computer Science Teacher

 ● Take an active leadership role in school-wide Curriculum Mapping.

-● Order and maintain inventory of materials, equipment and books.
+● Order and maintain inventory of 3rd grade materials, equipment and books.

 ● Maintain class discipline, follow-up, feedback and documentation.